reactjs/react-rails/README.md

 - `app/javascript/components/` directory for your React components
 - [`ReactRailsUJS`](#ujs) setup in `app/javascript/packs/application.js`
 - `app/javascript/packs/server_rendering.js` for [server-side rendering](#server-side-rendering)

+After this step you can upgrade your Shakpacker to version 7.
+For this, check Shakapacker [v7 upgrade](https://github.com/shakacode/shakapacker/blob/master/docs/v7_upgrade.md) guide.

 5. Generate your first component:
 ```bash